UST-MICO/mico/README.md

 # MICO

+> A Management System for Microservice Compositions

-This is the main repository for the development project MICO at the University of Stuttgart in the masters course Software Engeneering.
+This is the main repository for the development project MICO at the University of Stuttgart in the masters course Software Engineering.

 ## Documentation

-Additional documentation, along with [architectural decision records (adr)](https://github.com/adr/madr) can be found in our [docs repository](https://github.com/UST-MICO/docs).
+Additional documentation, along with [architectural decision records](https://github.com/adr/madr), can be found in our [docs](https://github.com/UST-MICO/docs) repository.